iArcanic/hbcs-cw1/security-and-usability-trade-offs-report.md

 # 1 Introduction

-ChatGPT, an AI assistant created by the AI research company OpenAI, will be evaluated using the security-usability threat modeling approach (see Appendix 1) as proposed by Kainda [@kainda2010] through considering usage and threat scenarios.
+ChatGPT, an AI assistant created by the AI research company OpenAI, will be evaluated using the security-usability threat modeling approach (see Appendix 1) as proposed by Kainda [@kainda2010] by considering usage and threat scenarios.

 This report will present three usage scenarios, along with three corresponding threat scenarios, demonstrating particular deficiencies in the system.
 The scenarios will be thoroughly analysed to determine how easy the system is from a usability perspective.
 Additionally, some recommendations will be given which the system could improve upon.

-The examination of ChatGPT's user interface will give rise as to how it ultimately impacts end-user behavior.
-From this, we can learn how to improve this system with the goal of minimising risk from threats.
-The system will be evaluated through well-defined scenarios in order to provide an understanding on the benefits, as well as the risks associated.
+The examination of ChatGPT's user interface will give rise to how it ultimately impacts end-user behavior.
+From this, we can learn how to improve this system to minimise risk from threats.
+The system will be evaluated through well-defined scenarios to provide an understanding of the benefits, as well as the risks associated.

-Note, that the platform that has been decided to be analysed for the system, ChatGPT, is iOS, since the web variant has limited features at the time of writing.
+Note, that the platform that has been decided to be analysed for the system, ChatGPT, is iOS since the web variant has limited features at the time of writing.

 # 2 Usage scenarios